MDMDevOps/WP-Framework-Core/readme.md

-# Devkit WP Framework Core
+# Mid-West Family WP Framework Core

 Core functionality for building Wordpress themes and plugins.
 Some of the key features are: